Dictate Emails in Gmail on Mac: Step-by-Step Guide

 Comparing the three approaches#

 The built-in option covers short emails at no cost.
-Chrome extensions solve the time limit if you stay in Gmail.
+Chrome extensions solve the time limit if you stay in Gmail and Chrome.
 A system-wide app solves everything but costs money.

 If you use multiple email clients or want the same dictation shortcut everywhere, the Chrome extension approach creates friction by design.
 A system-wide app works uniformly.